Wisocracy World

 See More Here

-Economy Issues
+Economic Issues

 • Flow-Up Economics is low taxes on the wealthy leading to wealth and real estate assets continuing to increase at the top